 - Control of your assets during your lifetime

 - Flexibility if your needs change

-- Make a Bigger Impact – A bequest may allow you to make a more sizeable gift than you might be able to consider during your lifetime.
+- Possibility to make a more sizeable gift than you could during your lifetime

 - Potential reduction of taxes for your estate and heirs

 Real Estate Gifts

 By gifting real estate to JFCS you can claim a charitable tax deduction based on the full market value of the property.
 You also avoid capital gains taxes and eliminate certain costs associated with the transfer of real property.
 (Because special IRS regulations, such as substantiation of value through a “qualified appraisal” and depreciation recapture, apply, it is especially important to obtain professional advice if you are considering this option.)